sce/brief_mail/README.md

           location: File.dirname(__FILE__),
         },

-      recipients: %(mail_car.output),
+      recipients: %(brief_mail.output),
     }

-This will write the mail to `mail_car.output` in the same directory as the config file instead of sending it as a mail.
+This will write the mail to `brief_mail.output` in the same directory as the config file instead of sending it as a mail.

 ### Capistrano